mario-goulart/sad/README.md

   command.

   <options>
-    --column | -c COLNUM
+    --column | -c <colnum>
-      Sort using column COLNUM.
+      Sort using column <colnum>.

-    --criteria | -C CRITERIA
+    --criterion | -C <criterion>
-      Sort according to CRITERIA.
+      Sort according to <criterion>.
 Available ones are:
       * numeric (columns will be implicitly converted to numbers)
       * alphabetic (default)
-      * natural (using `natural-string<?' from the natural-sort egg) If --eval is provided, use CRITERIA as a sexp to be evaluated.
+      * natural (using `natural-string<?' from the natural-sort egg) If --eval is provided, use <criterion> as a sexp to be evaluated.

     --reverse | -r
       Reverse results.

     --eval | -e
-      Indicate that CRITERIA for --criteria is a sexp.
+      Indicate that <criterion> for --criterion is a sexp.

 split [<options>] [<pattern>]
   Split the input according to <pattern> (a regular expression) and